RNaimy/strategicai-visibility-loop-etl/README.md

 **2024-06-01**
 - Added public-share CSV pipeline with `triage_public_lite.csv` for safe educational and presentation use.
 - Improved governance notes and clarified demo data compliance.

+---

+## Repository Status

+This repository is now production-ready for public and educational sharing, with governance and documentation finalized to ensure transparency, compliance, and ease of use.